powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionByClustering.md

 * 2 `BSClusterSide`,
 * a map that holds the similarity grade per `Category`.

-Therefore, the comparison between 2 `Link` is as follow:
+Therefore, the comparison between 2 `Link` is as follows:

 * the more buses there is in common between the 2 `BSClusterSides` the greater the similarity is.
-* If equal, then compare flat cells (see note below) as follow:
+* If equal, then compare flat cells (see note below) as follows:
     * 100 * number of common candidate flat cells.
-    * minored by the sum of the distances of each flat cell to the edge of each `BSClusterSide` (more details in the note below)
+    * minored by the sum of the distances between each flat cell and the edge of each `BSClusterSide` (more details in the note below)
 * if equal, then the number of `InternCell` that will never become flat (and will have to cross over the layout) is compared
-* if equal, then compare the attractivity of `ShuntCells` in common (ie having one `ExternCell` in each `BSClusterSide` and for which attractivity is assessed considering their distance to the considered side edge).
+* if equal, then compare the attractivity of `ShuntCells` in common (i.e., having one `ExternCell` in each `BSClusterSide` and for which attractivity is assessed considering their distance to the considered side edge).

-> **Note - About flat cells:**
+> **Note – About flat cells:**
 > * At that stage, they are only considered potential flat cell which type is `CANDIDATEFLATCELL`.
 They will have to be confirmed as `FLATCELL` later in `Subsection`,
 > * The flat cells are identified when both legs are at the appropriate side of the 2 considered `BSClusterSide`, which means they are:
     >   * at the beginning of a `HorizontalBusSet` if the `BSClusterSide` is `LEFT`